KnowageLabs/Knowage-Documentation/user-guide/ka_user_userinterface.rst

 Workspace This is available only for KnowageBD and KnowageSI.
 Entering the Workspace you will find the sections: **Recent**, **Documents**, **Data** and **Analysis**.
-The ìRecentî area shows the latest documents you were working on, while ìDocumentsî contains the analytical documents the user asks to be archived on this area.
+The ‚ÄúRecent‚Äù area shows the latest documents you were working on, while ‚ÄúDocuments‚Äù contains the analytical documents the user asks to be archived on this area.
 This way the user has a more rapid and efficient way to retrieve the documents of his interest.
-The ìDataî section is made up of the ìDatasetî and the ìModelsî subsections.
+The ‚ÄúData‚Äù section is made up of the ‚ÄúDataset‚Äù and the ‚ÄúModels‚Äù subsections.
 In the **Dataset** one you can access all the self-service BI features.
 Once entered this section, your datasets appear (see Figure 2.3) divided into four categories: